ammar257ammar/virtuoso-httpd-docker/README.md

 For the first time you run the container, the password you should use is "dba".
 Then, you can change it from the web interface "http://localhost:8890" and replace it in the next run for the container.

+Also, if you don't know the default graph URI, don't include it in your run command.
+Otherwise, the queries will not work against the endpoint.

 ```bash
 docker run --rm --name virtuoso-httpd \
     -p 8890:8890 -p 1111:1111 \